Java

 own

-clause) - Declare that exception in its
+throwsclause) - Declare that exception in its

-clause and leave it unhandled
+throwsclause and leave it unhandled

 An example of each of these cases is shown in the following code block: